alban-read/M1-MICRO-FORTH/dumbint.md

 It is also an unstructured programming feature in my view.

 The current implementation here is limited for the moment to one LEAVE inside a BEGIN ..
-AGAIN loop.
+AGAIN or DO LOOP loop.